VazziDE/PlayerTransfer-WDPE/README.md

 # PlayerTransfer-WDPE
-<h3> PlayerTransferWDPE is a PocketMine-MP Plugin to transfer player via WaterDogPE Proxy. </h3>
+<h3> PlayerTransferWDPE is a PocketMine-MP API 4 Plugin to transfer player via WaterDogPE Proxy. </h3>

 You can use it in-game per command to transfer player or yourself with the following command: